 CAD (computer-aided design).
 I designed the logos of the

-Algarve (see in the beginning on the right of this
+University of The Algarve (see in the beginning on the

-document).
-The Univeristy logo with its excentric circles
+right of this document).
+The Univeristy logo with its

-University logo represent the electronic nature of the
+added to the University logo represent the electronic

 The resulting mono-chrome image is very modern and is also